John W. Henry

-John William Henry II (born September 13, 1949) is an American businessman and investor and the founder of John W. Henry & Company, an investment management firm.
-He is the principal owner of Liverpool Football Club, the Boston Red Sox, The Boston Globe, and co-owner of RFK Racing.
-As of November 2021, Forbes estimated his net worth to be $3.6 billion.
+John William Henry II (born September 13, 1949) is an American businessman and the founder of John W. Henry & Company, an investment management firm.
+He is the principal owner of Liverpool Football Club, the Boston Red Sox, the Pittsburgh Penguins, The Boston Globe, and co-owner of RFK Racing.
+As of October 2024, Forbes estimated his net worth to be US$5.7 billion.